jameshart197/CI_PP1_ZOLA/README.md

 ### User Goals

--
--
+- Find a bar to go to on an evening out that creates a social atmosphere.
+- Find out what time Zola is open
+- Find out where Zola is
+- Book a private table/booth for the evening
+- See the menu and the drink prices
+- Find out more information about who Zola are and what they do
+- Find out about any events that might be going on at the bar
+- See any offers that might currently be running
+- Sign up to be updated on upcoming events and offers
+- Apply for a job at Zola
--
+- Enquire for more information

 ### Site Owner Goals

--
--
--
+- Promote the bar to generate more business
+- Get guaranteed income through bookings
+- Provide information so people know what to expect when they arrive
+- Generate extra interest at certain hours through offers/events
+- Ensure enquiries are directed to the right people
+- Provide as much information as possible so people do not need to telephone/email/ask on site for extra information
+- Provide contact details to prospective staff for hiring purposes
+- Ensure customers return through the use of newsletters and offers

 ## User Experience

 ### Target Audience

--
--
+- Regular bar goings and social drinkers in the area
--
+- People interested in cocktails
+- People interested in live music
+- People looking for a place to meet up socially in the area
+- Customers looking to return to the bar
+- People who may be looking for a job in a bar
+- People looking to book a private event or celebration

 ### User Requirements and Expectations

--
+- Easy navigation throughout the site
+- Intuitive usage of the website
+- Clear and succinct information presented in a manner that is easy to read
+- Information that is easy to find
+- All links take you where you expect to go
+- Feedback is provided when interacting with the website
+  - Links respond to being hovered over
+  - Forms confirm that information is correct/incorrect
+  - If a mistake is made during navigation a clear 404 page helps you return to the site
+- The site provides accessiblity to those who need it in a clear and precise manner
+- The site is visually appealing on all devices
+- It is easy to achieve simple goals in a small number of steps such as;
--
+  - Contacting the bar
--
+  - Booking a table
+  - Signing up to a newsletter
--
+  - Finding opening hours

 ### User Stories

 #### First-time users

-1. As a first time user,
+1. As a first time user, I want to know where the bar is so that I can visit
-2. As a first time user,
+2. As a first time user, I want to know when the bar opens so that I can visit
-3. As a first time user,
+3. As a first time user, I want to know the price of the drinks so I can budget accordingly
-4. As a first time user,
+4. As a first time user, I want to know what drinks there are available so I know I will be able to find something I like
-5. As a first time user,
+5. As a first time user, I want to know if I need to book a table for my large group so that I am not disappointed
-6. As a first time user,
+6. As a first time user, I want to get a feel for the bar so that I can know what to expect when visiting
-7. As a first time user,
+7. As a first time user, As a first time user I want to know if there will be any events on when I visit
-8. As a first time user,
+8. As a first time user, I want to know how I can enquire for more information if I need it

 #### Returning visitor

-9. As a returning user,
+9. As a returning user, I want to know if there any special events or offers on that I might be interested in
-10. As a returning user,
+10. As a returning user, I want to find the telephone number to contact the bar
-11. As a returning user,
+11. As a returning user, I want to find a way of ensuring I am informed of any upcoming events or offers
-12. As a returning user,
+12. As a returning user, I want to find a way to make my next visit special due to a celebration or special occasion
-13. As a returning user,
+13. As a returning user, I want to find the bar on social media

 #### Site Owner

-14. As the site owner,
+14. As the site owner, I want the user to understand what Zola represents and get an understanding of the bar
 15. As the site owner,
 16. As the site owner,
 17. As the site owner,